-With the expansion of the Emergency Departments, families in the community will have faster access to care that meets their growing needs, close to home.
-Our goal is to maintain continued investment in each of our hospitals and to deliver the best care for all the residents of Scarborough.
+With the expansion of our Emergency Departments, families in the community will have faster access to care that meets their growing needs.
+Our goal is to maintain continued investment in each of our hospitals and to deliver the best care for all residents of Scarborough.